8shashank/dropbox_clone/REVIEW.md

 ## Overview

 The added code adds onto to the UI.
 Whenever a change is made in the folders, the user is notified of a change and a time stamp is printed.
+The format of print exclaims that a change has been made and releases the time a change had been made.

 A sync update currently only occurs when changes are made.
-There is code that can be used to
+There is code that can be used to call an update, but isnt working properly.

 ## Suggested Improvements